 Licensure rates for initial programs and cohort-based advanced programs are provided below.
 Please note that candidates can be program finishers (completed all coursework successfully) but not “completers” if they have not yet passed a required exam or completed the paperwork to be recommended for a license.

 Graduation rates provided for degree-granting programs at the initial and advanced levels.

-Measure 7: Ability of completers to be hired in education positions for which they were prepared (Initial and Advanced Levels)
+Measure 4 (Initial and Advanced): Ability of completers to be hired (in positions for which they have prepared.)

 - Employment data for 2020-21 Initial program Completers: These data were complied from both the Oregon Department of Education records and our internal surveys of graduate employment.
 We found that 88% for our Secondary completers and 85% for our Elementary-Multiple Subjects completers have employment in the field for which they were trained.

 - Employment data for 2020-21 Advanced program Completers: Data recently received from the Oregon Department of Education records are currently being analyzed.
 We will post the results of advanced program completers having employment in the field for which they were trained shortly.